mui/material-ui/docs/src/pages/demos/selection-controls/selection-controls.md

 Three types of selection controls are covered in this guidance:

-- **Checkboxes** allow the selection of multiple options from a set.
+- **[Checkboxes](#checkboxes)** allow the selection of multiple options from a set.
-- **Radio buttons** allow the selection of a single option from a set.
+- **[Radio Buttons](#radio-buttons)** allow the selection of a single option from a set.
-- **Switches** allow a selection to be turned on or off.
+- **[Switches](#switches)** allow a selection to be turned on or off.

 ## Checkboxes

 Checkboxes allow the user to select multiple options from a set.

-If you have multiple options appearing in a list, you can preserve space by using checkboxes instead of on/off switches.

-If you have a single option, avoid using a checkbox and use an on/off switch instead.
+If you have multiple options appearing in a list, you can preserve space by using checkboxes instead of on/off switches.If you have a single option, avoid using a checkbox and use an on/off switch instead.

 {{"demo": "pages/demos/selection-controls/Checkboxes.js"}}

+`Checkbox` can also be used with a label description thanks to the `FormControlLabel` component.

+{{"demo": "pages/demos/selection-controls/CheckboxLabels.js"}}

 `FormGroup` is a helpful wrapper used to group selection controls components that provides an easier API.